What is an Authorised Body under a Financial Advice Provider licence?

 An authorised body is an entity (eg company or partnership) named on a FAP’s licence conditions that can provide the licensed service without needing its own licence.

 A licensed FAP must agree to an authorised body operating under its licence.
-The authorised body must be named on the financial advice provider’s transitional licence application, and the licensed FAP will be required to provide information about the authorised body when it applies for its licence.
+The authorised body must be named on the financial advice provider’s licence application, and the licensed FAP will be required to provide information about the authorised body when it applies for its licence.

 Individuals cannot be authorised bodies under a FAP licence and individual financial advice provider licence holders cannot engage authorised bodies under their licences.